Opportunities: Mobilizing Together for Action

 HELP TEACH A CHILD TO READ.
 CHANGE A LIFE.

-We're teaming up with Project Impact and Read Write Spellto organize an army of Reading Warrior volunteers: people like you who know that our community’s success depends on our children’s success.
-And that helping student’s to learn to read is a community commitment to closing the achievement gap.
+WS/FCS has teamed up with Project Impact to organize an army of Reading Warrior volunteers: people like you who know that our community’s success depends on our children’s success.
+And that helping students to learn to read is a community commitment to closing the achievement gap.

 How can you help?
 Volunteer just an hour a week tutoring a child, K-3, and be a part of this all in community effort to close the childhood literacy achievement gap.